 Same instructions as above, but garnish with a grapefruit peel.

 The Oaxacan Old Fashioned was originally conceived as a mostly tequila drink with a little mezcal in it and that still works well, but if you have an affordable mixing mezcal around I prefer it this way.
 Also works with reposado or anejo tequila, or any combination thereof.
 No matter how you make it, this is one of my favorite variations, the robust smoke and deep spice fit gorgeously together.
-I do strongly recommend the Bitterman’s bitters here—they’re admittedly up to four times as expensive as some of their competitors, but they’re more than four times better, and one bottle lasts a while.
+I do strongly recommend the Bitterman’s bitters here—it’s up to four times as expensive as some of their competitors, but it’s more than four times better, and one bottle lasts a while.

 Gin Old Fashioned